-“[…] engage in a pilot project (thanks to funding from Unlimited) opening doors and getting artistic directors to talk directly with disabled actors, directors, writers and more to change what we see on our nation’s stages.
+“[…] engage in a pilot project (thanks to funding from Unlimited) opening doors and getting artistic directors to talk directly with disabled actors, directors, writers, and more to change what we see on our nation’s stages.
 Join the debate via the #Equalstages.”

 In the U.S. there is the National Center for Arts & Disability.
 This initiative provides a number of key areas of support for artists with disabilities, such as grants, resources, information, a library, a directory of artists for people to access (such as producers or directors), an online art gallery, links, and a place to submit work.
-These kinds of online portals are crucial for artists who may have limited mobility, or financial restrictions that prevent them from pursuing their artistic endeavours more publicly.
+These kinds of online portals are crucial for artists who may have limited mobility or financial restrictions that prevent them from pursuing their artistic endeavors more publicly.
 There is a constant need for these kinds of initiatives, but also, there is a need to celebrate.

-In San Francisco in March 2016 there was an auspicious event entitled Celebrating a Vision: Art and Disability.
-Events such as these need to be duplicated the world over but perhaps especially in countries such as Canada, where we have the resources to do so.
-The Province of Nova Scotia announced such an initiative entitled Celebrating Nova Scotian Artists with Disabilities.
+In San Francisco, in March 2016 there was an auspicious event entitled Celebrating a Vision: Art and Disability.
+Events such as these need to be duplicated the world over but perhaps, especially in countries such as Canada, where we have the resources to do so.
+The Province of Nova Scotia announced an initiative entitled Celebrating Nova Scotian Artists with Disabilities.
 In B.C. there is the Society for Disability Arts and Culture.
-In Edmonton, Alberta there is the initiative called Celebrating Persons with Disabilities.
+In Edmonton, Alberta there is an initiative called Celebrating Persons with Disabilities.
 In a previous article in this series of articles for Disability Credit Canada, I wrote about the push for a Canadians with Disabilities Act.
 It is my firm belief that one of the sections of such an act should be the strategies and funding to support and encourage artists with disabilities.
 While it is nice to be supported, artists require funding to realize their creative goals.
-The arts world is already saturated with so many people applying for arts grants that it is difficult for anyone to attain them.
+The art world is already saturated with so many people applying for art grants that it is difficult for anyone to attain them.
 But, targeted funding is one way for the Canadian government to ensure that artists with disabilities can become full members of the Canadian artistic/creative community.
 As with other aspects of life, artists with disabilities are uninterested in hand-outs, but rather real opportunities that make a practical, meaningful difference in their lives.